ustun/reactjs-introduction/README.md

 ```

 Here, React is actually just using JavaScript language, this is not a templating
 language.
-The only difference is that it allows HTML-like syntax called JSX.
-JSX
+The only difference is that it allows HTML-like syntax called
-is an optional transpiler technology, the only thing it does is to convert these
+*JSX*.
+JSX is an optional transpiler, the only thing it does is to convert these
 tags to JavaScript function calls.
 For example, it converts `<div>Hello
 World</div>` to `React.createElement("div", null", "Hello World")` function
 invocation.

 After we define this component, in order to show it on the page, we have to
-mount it to an empty element that already exists on the page.
+mount it to an element that already exists on the page.
 For this, we use
-`React.render' method, for example, to mount to the `body' element, we use
+`React.render' method; to mount to the `body' element, we use
 `React.render(<HelloWorld/>, document.body)`.
 The element to mount could have
 been any other HTML element instead of `body`.